For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

-TPC at River Highlands, Cromwell, Connecticut: Designer Robert J. Moss 1928 with Pete Dye (1982) and Bobby Weed (1989) renovations; Course Type: Resort; Par: 70; Length: 6,841 yards; Water Hazards: 5; Fairways: Bentgrass with poa annua; Rough: Kentucky Bluegrass with Perennial Rye 4"; Greens: 5,500 sq.ft average featuring Bentgrass with poa annua; Tournament Stimp: 12ft; Course Scoring Average 2012: 69.84 (-0.16), Difficulty Rank 26 of 49 courses.
+TPC River Highlands, Cromwell, Connecticut: Designer Robert J. Moss 1928 with Pete Dye (1984), and PGA Tour (2016) renovations; Course Type: Resort; Par: 70; Length: 6,841 yards; Water Hazards: 5; Fairways: Bentgrass with poa annua; Rough: Kentucky Bluegrass with Perennial Rye 4"; Greens: 5,000 sq.ft average featuring Bentgrass with poa annua; Tournament Stimp: 12ft; Course Scoring Average 2012: 69.84 (-0.16), Difficulty Rank 26 of 49 courses.
 2013: 70.25 (+0.25), Difficulty Rank 20 of 43 courses.
 2014: 69.69 (-0.31), Rank 32 of 48 courses: 2015: 69.38 (-0.62), Rank 29 of 52 courses.
 2016: 69.67 (-0.33), Rank of 26 of 50 courses.
 2017: 70.20 (+0.20), Rank 21 of 50 courses.

 Course Overview: TPC River Highlands is a traditional north-eastern state parkland golf course that features little water.
 The short format calls for a greater degree of accuracy off the tee to fairways which aren't difficult to hit for players who focus on course management.
 At an average of 5,500 square feet, the green complexes are a typical short Par 70 affair, but the key to the course is that the Bentgrass/Poa Annua mix surfaces run at a receptive speed.
 River Highlands is a second-shot course where accurate approach play is key.
 Accurate drivers and plotters tend to prosper, although bombers can contend with Bubba Watson a prime example.
 But here more than anywhere a red-hot putter will be required to deliver a minimum 20 birdies required for victory.

-Below is a breakdown of player par-4 scoring at TPC River Highlands across the last 5 tournaments here.
+Below is a breakdown of player par-4 scoring at TPC River Highlands across the last 6 tournaments here.
 Finishing position in brackets:

-Winners: 2016: Russell Knox (-14); 2015: Bubba Watson (-16); 2014: Kevin Streelman (-15); 2013: Ken Duke (-12); 2012: Marc Leishman (-14); 2011: Freddie Jacobson (-20); 2010: Bubba Watson (-14); 2009: Kenny Perry (-22).
+Winners: 2017: Jordan Spieth (-12); 2016: Russell Knox (-14); 2015: Bubba Watson (-16); 2014: Kevin Streelman (-15); 2013: Ken Duke (-12); 2012: Marc Leishman (-14); 2011: Freddie Jacobson (-20); 2010: Bubba Watson (-14).

 Tournament Stats: We've published some key player statistics for this week's event that are well worth a look.
 Naturally they'll help to shape a view on players who could go well this week: Current Form | Tournament Form | First Round Leader | Top 20 Finishes.
 NEW!
 Combined Current and Course Form is now available here.

-Winners & Prices: 2016: Knox 50/1; 2015: Watson 14/1; 2014: Streelman 150/1; 2013: Duke 150/1; 2012: Leishman 125/1; 2011: Jacobson 45/1; 2010: Watson 40/1.
+Winners & Prices: 2017: Spieth 10/1; 2016: Knox 50/1; 2015: Watson 14/1; 2014: Streelman 150/1; 2013: Duke 150/1; 2012: Leishman 125/1; 2011: Jacobson 45/1; 2010: Watson 40/1.
 Average: 73/1.
 Past 4 Renewals Average: 56/1.
 For a full summary of winner's odds on the PGA Tour since 2010 click here.

-Tournament Trends & Key Factors: Analysing the final stats of the 7 winners of this event since 2010 gives us a little more insight into the requirements for this test:
+Tournament Trends & Key Factors: Analysing the final stats of the 8 winners of this event since 2010 gives us a little more insight into the requirements for this test: